 - Since /ES marked 5 points above your basis (3505-3500), you will be assessed $250 ($50/point x 5 points = $250) in gains for 2020 due to mark-to-market, despite anticipating to close in 2021.

-Throughout the year this may not be an issue, but you may need to keep an eye on any futures positions held at the end of the year.
+This may not be an issue throughout the year, but you may need to keep an eye on any open futures positions held at the end of the year.